Be a part of the student newspaper of record at Boston College, independent since 1970.

 Apply to be a columnist:

 As a columnist for The Heights, you will be responsible for writing an opinions column every two weeks on a topic of your choosing.
-You will be expected to meet regularly with the opinions editor and will be published online and sometimes in print.
+You will be expected to meet regularly with the opinions editor and will be published online and sometimes in The Heights e-edition.
 As a staffer, you will gain valuable experience in contributing regularly to an award-winning student newspaper.
+We’re looking for columnists who have specific interests they would like to write about.
+Your topic can range from politics to pickles, but the more passionate you are the better!
+We are also looking for a freshman experience columnist.

 Be a Heights contributor